AfriCodeWizard/MYNZAGRIC/VERCEL_OAUTH_SETUP.md

    ```
    https://mynzagric.com/api/auth
    ```
-   (Note: This is different from before - it now points to the proxy function)
+   (This points to the OAuth proxy function)

 ### 4. Deploy